lukearend/osrs-hiscores/README.md

 osrs-hiscores
 =============

-A quantitative analysis of the OSRS hiscores, complete with open-source dataset and code.
+A quantitative analysis of the Old School Runescape hiscores.

-This repository is accompanied by a few important data files:
+This repository contributes the following:

+1. Code for web scraping the OSRS hiscores, along with the resulting dataset.
+2. Code for a machine learning pipeline which clusters the player population by account similarity.
+3. An interactive [web application](todo: link) for visualizing player results.

+The dataset consists of the following files:

-1. `player-stats.csv`: Skill levels in all 23 skills for the top 2 million OSRS accounts (163 MB).
+1. `player-stats.csv`: Skill levels in all 23 skills for the top 2 million OSRS accounts.
 2. `cluster-centroids.csv`: Central values for clusters that emerge from partitioning player dataset into groups based on account similarity.
-Each centroid is a vector of values between 1-99 in "OSRS skill" space (1 MB).
+Each centroid is a vector of values between 1-99 in "OSRS skill" space.
-3. `player-clusters.csv`: Cluster IDs per player for three separate clustering runs, grouping similar accounts according to (i) all skills, (ii) combat skills only and (iii) non-combat skills only (44.6 MB).
+3. `player-clusters.csv`: Cluster IDs per player for three separate clustering runs, grouping similar accounts by looking at (i) all skills, (ii) combat skills only and (iii) non-combat skills only.
-4. `stats-raw.csv`: Rank, level, xp, clues, minigame and boss stats for the top 2 million OSRS players.
-This file is the raw output from the scraping process (1.1 GB).
+4. `player-stats-raw.csv`: Rank, level, xp, clues, minigame and boss stats for the top 2 million OSRS players.
+This file is the raw output from the scraping process (1.6 GB).

-These files are **not included in the repo** due to file size constraints, and can be downloaded separately from the following public Google Drive folder: <https://drive.google.com/drive/folders/***REMOVED***?usp=sharing>
+These files are **not checked in to the repo** due to file size constraints.
+They can be downloaded separately from Google Drive: <https://drive.google.com/drive/folders/***REMOVED***?usp=sharing>

-Player stats were scraped from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) [TODO: between 00:00 and 18:00 CST on Dec 28, 2021].
+Player stats were downloaded from the [official OSRS hiscores](https://secure.runescape.com/m=hiscore_oldschool/overall) over a 24-hour period on July 21, 2022.

 Project organization
 --------------------